Article · Mar 13, 2026

 }

-That is the same primitive scaled up.
 Pass 'America/New_York' and you get the calendar date in that zone.
-Pass 'UTC' and you get back to the original behavior, if that is genuinely what you want.
+Pass 'UTC' and you get back to the original behavior, when that is genuinely what you want.

 Where else this pattern leaks

 The toISOString().split('T')[0] pattern is one face of a larger class of bug.
-Same shape, different places to hide:
+Same shape, different hiding places:

-The pattern in all of these is the same: a calendar concept (a day, a week, a month) is being encoded as a moment in time.
-Calendar concepts are zone-dependent; moments in time are not.
+The common thread: a calendar concept (a day, a week, a month) is being encoded as a moment in time.
+Calendar concepts are zone-dependent.
+Moments in time are not.
 Decide which one you have before you serialize.

-This is a class of failure that lines up with the silent-failure patterns I wrote about in silent failures in AI-built data pipelines: the system reports success because the call returned without error, while the data quietly drifts.
+This class of failure is closely related to the silent-failure patterns I documented in silent failures in data pipelines: the system reports success because the call returned without error, while the data quietly drifts.

 Pre-launch checklist for timezone-sensitive features